case study - AURORA HEALTH CARE, INC.

 After that, DCR provided PFS Clinical with another 110 studies.
 In reconciling those, PFS Clinical found another $290,000 in uncollected revenue from 27 different studies.
 Uncollected revenue was for patient visits, Institutional Review Board fees, start-up costs, pharmacy fees, invoiced procedures, and screen fails.

 “PFS Clinical also identified some missed revenue opportunities associated with patient visits,” Schick explains.
 “For instance, some contracts require DCR to bill sponsors for patient visits, which we had not yet done.
 In other cases, we had invoiced for visits but hadn’t received payment.”

-“PFS Clinical’s performance to date has given us tremendous confidence that the Contract Administration service will ensure that everything is tracked, invoiced and received appropriately,” Schick says.
+“PFS Clinical’s performance to date has given us tremendous confidence that everything is tracked, invoiced and received appropriately,” Schick says.

 To be sure, the PFS Clinical web portal provides DCR’s financial and other managers with unprecedented visibility into the financial impact of clinical trials: “PFS Clinical generates standard and ad-hoc reports on a monthly basis, giving us the business intelligence we need to strategically manage our revenues and receivables.”

 To other organizations considering PFS Clinical, Schick offers this advice: “If you need to go from ‘zero to 60’ in a very short period of time, I strongly encourage you to consider PFS Clinical.
 There is a strong business and operational case for using PFS Clinical.
 In less than a year, we’ve already realized tremendous impact in finding and collecting revenue.”

 The management of clinical trials will never be simple.
 By enlisting the support of PFS Clinical, you can finally implement a best-in-class solution — and start enjoying the benefits of our services to help improve and enhance your clinical trial administration.